liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 ## Introduction
 This tutorial shows how to install [Liqo](https://liqo-io) on two [k3s](https://k3s.io/) clusters from scratch and then run a real application on the foreign cluster.
-In particular, we use a desktop application that has been _cloudified_ with the [KubernetesOnDesktop](#about-kubernetesondesktop) project.
+In particular, we use a desktop application that has been _cloudified_ with the [KubernetesOnDesktop](#about-kubernetesondesktop) project, which aims at executing traditional Desktop applications in a remote environment, while keeping their graphical user interface locally.
-In a nutshell, traditional applications are divided in a backend (running the actual application) and a frontend, running a the GUI.
-This enables our applications to be executed also on a remote machine, while keeping its GUI locally.
-For more details, look at the the [KubernetesOnDesktop](#about-kubernetesondesktop) documentation.

 In this tutorial we will offload [Blender](https://www.blender.org/), a graphical application that runs much faster if the hosting computer has a powerful GPU, on a remote cluster according to the schema below: